Believing in accessibility for all

 2.1 A demand becomes unacceptable when it starts to (or when complying with the demand would) impact substantially on the work of our services.

-2.2 Examples of this behaviour include:
+2.2 Examples of this include:

 • repeatedly demanding a response within an unreasonable timescale.